JavaFXpert/quantum-music-playground/README.md

 ## Playing with rhythm

 So far, the rhythms we've created have consisted of instruments playing at consistent time intervals.
 For example, our **Kick** clip played the bass drum on the four beats of the measure, and the **Hats A** clip played the hi-hats on each sixteenth note.
 Now we'll discuss how to create syncopated rhythms, beginning with playing on the [off-beats](https://en.wikipedia.org/wiki/Beat_(music)#On-beat_and_off-beat) .
-To demonstrate this, we'll play a snare drum on beat two of a measure, and a hand clap on beat four of the measure, but nothing will be played on beats one and three.
+To demonstrate this, we'll play a snare drum on beat two of a measure, and a hand clap on beat four of the measure, but neither will be played on beats one and three.
 The bottom of the following screenshot shows the Quantum Music Playground device, now expressing the **Snare Drum** and **Hand Clap** parts contained in the **Snare/Clap** clip in another one of the tracks labeled **808 Core Kit**.

 ![Twinkle song cymbal part](./images/twinkle_snare_full_screenshot.png)